WHERE GRADS GO

 Alexis Klempel, Class of 2010

 Majoring in Political Science at Gordon prepared Alexis for graduate school and aided her at Gonzaga University School of Law, where she attended on an academic scholarship, graduating cum laude in May 2013.
 Informed by her undergraduate courses in women and politics, she was co-president of the Women’s Law Caucus at Gonzaga.
 While at Gordon she completed an internship at the Roxbury District Attorney's Office; this work prepared her for her current internship at the Special Assault Unit of the Spokane County Prosecutor's Office.
 Alexis notes that “Dr. Sherratt's constitutional law class, and his emphasis on the Socratic method and case briefing, made the first few weeks of law school much less daunting.”
 Alexis is currently working as a deputy prosecuting attorney in Coeur d'Alene, Idaho.

 Karin Christianson, Class of 2010

-After graduating Karin began an internship with Edesia, a global health company that produces food targeting malnutrition in children.
-She has worked with local student and community groups and developed lesson plans addressing malnutrition, U.S. food assistance policy, and the importance of nutrition during response to emergencies.
-Karin is currently pursuing an M.A. of Science in International Development and Management at Lund University in Lund, Sweden.
-Karen writes, "Gordon’s Political Studies faculty were instrumental in shaping my worldview, challenging my understanding of the integration of faith and politics and supporting my personal and professional ambitions.
+Karin writes, “Gordon’s Political Studies faculty were instrumental in shaping my worldview, challenging my understanding of the integration of faith and politics, and supporting my personal and professional ambitions.
 The professors in this department are truly committed to their students.
 Even after graduation, I continue to benefit greatly from the relationships we formed.”